xuyuanxiang/redux-generator/README.md

 dispatch action:      { type: 'ROUTING_POP', payload: '/user/1' }
 ```

-Each action was returned by **syntax** after `yield` will be executed step by step.
+Each action was returned by **syntax** followed `yield` will be executed step by step.

-If one of `yield` throws error, the others after it will be terminated.
+If one of `yield` throws error, the others behind will be terminated.

 Both errors, whether `thunk yield` threw or `promise yield` rejected will be dispatched to next middleware.

 You should resolve them in other ways.
-Such as appending `errorTranslator` middleware after `generator` middleware to handle error.
+Such as appending `errorTranslator` middleware after `generator` middleware.

 #### errorTranslator middleware